Lyophilized One-Step RT-PCR Master Mix

 Add the following components to a nuclease-free microtube and mix by pipetting gently up and down:

-|RNase-free water||fill up to 20 ?l|
+|RNase-free water||fill up to 20 μl|

 2. Denaturation and primer annealing (optional)

 Please note: Sample denaturation is particularly recommended for RNA targets that exhibit a high degree of secondary structure, for self- or cross-complementary primers and for initial experiments with new targets.
 For many standard combinations of RNA and primers heat treatment may be omitted with no negative effect on results.
-In general, water, RNA and primers should be mixed together before the rest of the components are added.

 3. Dispensing the master mix

-Dispense 20 ?l of the RNA/Primer Mix to each lyophilisate containing tube or well of the plate.
+Dispense 20 μl of the RNA/Primer Mix to each lyophilisate containing tube or well of the plate.